Be Here Now (album): Recording and production

 On 11 November 1996, Oasis relocated to the rural Ridge Farm Studio in Surrey.
 Though they reconvened with more energy, the early recordings were compromised by the drug intake of all involved.
 Morris recalled that "in the first week, someone tried to score an ounce of weed, but instead got an ounce of cocaine.
 Which kind of summed it up."
 Noel was not present during any of Liam's vocal track recordings.
-Morris thought that the new material was weak, but when he voiced his opinion to Noel he was cut down: "[So] I just carried on shovelling drugs up my nose."
-Morris had initially wanted to just transfer the Mustique demo recordings and overdub drums, vocals, and rhythm guitar, but the 8-track mixer he had employed required him to bounce tracks for overdubs, leaving him unable to remove the drum machine from the recordings.
+Morris thought that the new material was weak, but when he voiced his opinion to Noel, he was cut down: "[So] I just carried on shovelling drugs up my nose."
+Morris had initially wanted to transfer the Mustique demo recordings and overdub drums, vocals and rhythm guitar, but the 8-track mixer he had employed required him to bounce tracks for overdubs, leaving him unable to remove the drum machine from the recordings.

 Noel, wanting to make the album as dense and "colossal" feeling as possible, layered multiple guitar tracks on several songs.
-In many instances he dubbed ten channels with identical guitar parts, in an effort to create a sonic volume.
+In many instances, he dubbed ten channels with identical guitar parts, in an effort to create a sonic volume.
 Creation's owner Alan McGee visited the studio during the mixing stage; he said, "I used to go down to the studio, and there was so much cocaine getting done at that point ...
 Owen was out of control, and he was the one in charge of it.
 The music was just fucking loud."
 Morris responded: "Alan McGee was the head of the record company.
 Why didn't he do something about the 'out of control' record producer?
 Obviously, the one not in control was the head of the record company."
 He said that he and the band had been dealing with personal difficulties the day and night before McGee visited the studio.